KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 ## Create Cluster (Optional)

-First, if you do not have a ready-made cluster, you need to create a kubernetes cluster in your local environment with the `kind` tool.
+First, if you do not have a ready-made cluster, you need to create a Kubernetes cluster in your local environment with the `kind` tool.
 Follow these steps:

 1. Create a cluster.
 You can create a cluster named `demo-cluster` using the following command:
    ```shell